Daily N Rec

 A multi-year nitrogen recommendation analysis can be a powerful tool in understanding how specific nitrogen management practices have performed historically under different actual weather conditions of a field.

-After configuring, activating, and running a recommendation, you have the ability to run a multi-year analysis with the current field configuration for any set of seasons in the previous 10 years.
+After configuring, activating, and running a recommendation, you have the ability to run a multi-year analysis with the current field configuration for the same date from any set of seasons since 2010.
 Click Create Multi-Year Analysis in the field recommendation page to begin.

 You will then need to select a simulation date and which previous years you would like to run in the analysis.
 This analysis is available in both training mode and live, billable mode.
 In training mode activations, the current year will not be available.
 In all cases when including the current year, simulation dates only through "yesterday" are available.